12 Most Popular Japanese Prefectures To Live In

 There are fifteen cities, ten districts, and twenty-seven municipalities located in the prefecture.

-The prefecture is known for its delicious fruit and landscapes gardens.
+The prefecture is known for its delicious fruit and landscape gardens.

 Information to know: